ch-xedt/SimpleScriptInterpreter/README.md

   }
 }
 ```
-The `continue` keywords skips the current iteration and jumps directly to the next loop check, leaving the loop running.
+The `continue` keywords skips the current iteration and jumps directly to the next loop check, while keeping the loop running.

 ```js
 for(let i = 0; i < 10; i = i + 1;){